 By James W. Gaynor

-My monk phase is long over.
-But for the past 30 years, I have maintained a daily habit of starting my writing day by creating a haiku based on the content of both a sentence and the article in which it appears in the New York Times. — giving the classic syllabic pattern of 5 / 7 / 5 a slant tailored to my secular careers as a journalist, corporate communications dude, and poet.
+I start my writing day by creating a haiku based on the content of both a sentence and the title of the article in which it appears in the New York Times — giving the classic syllabic pattern of 5 / 7 / 5 a slant tailored to my secular careers as a journalist, corporate communications dude, and poet.

 Buy Jane Austen’s Pride and Prejudice in 61 Haikus (1,037 Syllables) here!